 July Crate: St. Maria Goretti, Sts.
-Louis & Zélie Martin and the Sacraments
+Louis & Zélie Martin, and Summer Series of Sacraments [Reconciliation, Anointing of the Sick, Holy Orders, and Matrimony]

 We’re now into the second part of the Summer Series of Sacraments!
 This month we will feast with St. Maria Goretti and Sts.
 Louis & Zélie Martin, grown in the virtue of love, and learn about reconciliation, anointing of the sick, holy orders, and matrimony.
 Our monthly boxes empower you to build a Catholic culture in your home and share our beautiful faith with your children.
 We are all on this journey to sainthood together!